Activity from matroids to rooted trees and beyond

-Figure \ref{figure1} Part (b) depicts a $(2,2)$ colored decreasing tree.
+\begin{example}[\bf $(2,2)$-colored decreasing tree] Figure \ref{figure1} Part (b) depicts a $(2,2)$ colored decreasing tree.
 In this example we have two non-free colors $1$ and $2$, and two free colors $3$ and $4$.
 The vertex $v_{6}$ is the parent of $v_3$, $v_5$, and $v_{11}$.
 The colors used by the edges $v_6v_3$, $v_6v_5$, and $v_6v_{11}$ give that the minimum color is $c_{v_6}=\min\{1,2,3\}=1$.
 To check that the tree is $(2,2)$ colored decreasing at $v_6$, we need to check only the vertices of the edges using the color $1$.
-So, in this case $v_{6}<v_{3}$.
+So, in this case $v_{3}<v_{6}$.
 Therefore we check it as OK.
 Similarly, since $c_{v_3}=1$, we need to check that in fact these hold $v_{1}<v_{3}$ and $v_{2}<v_{3}$.
-Notice that $c_{v_{5}}=3$, so there is nothing to check since $3$ is a free color.
-Finally, we observe that $c_{v_{11}}=2$, so we check that in fact the condition $v_7<v_{11}$ holds.
+Note that $c_{v_{5}}=3$, so there is nothing to check since $3$ is a free color.
+Finally, we observe that $c_{v_{11}}=2$, so we check that in fact the condition $v_7<v_{11}$ holds. \end{example}